Almost-additive ergodic theorems for amenable groups: Abstract

 \section{Abstract}

 In this paper we prove a general convergence theorem for almost-additive set functions on unimodular, amenable groups.
 These mappings take their values in some Banach space.
-By extending the $\varepsilon$-quasi tiling techniques of \cite{OrnsteinW-87} and \cite{PogorzelskiS-11}, we set the ground for far-reaching applications in the theory of group dynamics.
-In particular, we verify the almost-everywhere convergence of abstract bounded, additive processes, as well as a Banach space approximation result for the spectral distribution function (integrated density of states) for random operators on discrete structures in a metric space.
+By extending the theory of epsilon-quasi tiling techniques, we set the ground for far-reaching applications in the theory of group dynamics.
+In particular, we verify the almost-everywhere convergence of abstract approximable bounded, additive processes, as well as a Banach space approximation result for the spectral distribution function (integrated density of states) for random operators on discrete structures in a metric space.
 Further, we include a Banach space valued version of the Lindenstrauss ergodic theorem for amenable groups.